Disease Guide ·Brachycephalic Syndrome ·2026

 BOAS Coverage Basics

-Many comprehensive pet insurance policies cover BOAS surgery as long as symptoms weren't documented before enrollment.
-However, some policies explicitly exclude brachycephalic conditions as breed-specific or congenital issues.
-Read the exclusions list carefully before buying a policy for a flat-faced breed.
+Many comprehensive policies cover BOAS surgery if symptoms weren't documented before enrollment.
+Some explicitly exclude brachycephalic conditions as breed-specific or congenital.
+Review exclusions carefully before buying for a flat-faced breed.

 Red flag · Pre-existing